johnnylam88/nerien-ovale-scripts/README.md

 ### How to Use ###

 Install **Nerien's Ovale Scripts** like any other addon.
-Open up the options panel for the addon and select the script you would like to use as the default script for the current profile.
+Open up the **Ovale** code window and select the script you would like to use for the current profile.

-If you are using a custom script pasted into the code window, then a `Restore default` button will appear on the options panel.
-Click the button to make Ovale use the selected script.
-Please note that you will lose any custom script that you may have been using.

 ### How to Contribute ###